Eva-Hongya/Eva-Hongya.github.io/_posts/2019-09-26-how-we-can-make-toronto-streets-safer.md

 ![walking]({{site.baseurl}}/assets/images/hour.png)

 Other perspectives included in this project:
-* Enviroment
+* Environment
 * Driver
 * Others

 The visualization is done with Tableau.
-To see the full project with interactive features, please visit <a target="_blank" href="https://public.tableau.com/views/Toronto_15652984395730/HowWeCanMakeTorontoStreetsSafer?:display_count=y&:origin=viz_share_link">Taleau Story: How We Can Make Toronto Steerts Safer</a>.
+To see the full project with interactive features, please visit <a target="_blank" href="https://public.tableau.com/views/Toronto_15652984395730/HowWeCanMakeTorontoStreetsSafer?:display_count=y&:origin=viz_share_link">Tableau Story: How We Can Make Toronto Streets Safer</a>.

 This project is based on the Killed and Seriously Injured (KSI) dataset from City of Toronto.